AwkwardTurtle42/AwkwardTurtle42.github.io/index.markdown

 * Additions (current and planned)
     * Unfinished Business is a small "dungeon" adventure intended to be an introduction to the playstyle and tone of Brighter Worlds.
     * 3rd Party License and Logo
-    * GM Toolbox Section - moved the Friends! rules and the Wilderness Survival rules there.
+    * GM Toolbox Section - moved the Friends! rules there.
+But will probably be removing the Wilderness Survival rules, so this chapter might get nixed.

 * To Do
     * Example of Play running through Unfinished Business
     * Price list to reflect the addition of Coins
     * Pre-Gens, current ones are being scrapped and replaced.
+Partly done.

 * Changes
+    * Critical Damage is now Wounds, Critical Damage Saves are now Direct Damage Saves
+        * I didn't like that despite all three sharing a word, Damage nad Diect Damage were numbers, while Critical Damage was an event.
+Hopefully Wound is more immediately understandable, but I have been known to fiddle with this sort of terminology
     * Grit is now derived from DEX and WIL.
 Grit starts at 1 and goes up by one each time Max DEX or WIL is stepped up.
 This is intended to serve multiple purposes.
         * This should help "balance" the importance of the Attributes, as previously STR was far and away the most important in terms of suitability.
 I'm not hugely fussed with overall balance, but I didn't want there to be an obvious correct choice.
         * It makes conversions somewhat easier since you can just set the Attributes and already have Grit generated.